tomermistrix/mosnet-speech-enhancement/README.md

 ### MOS Estimation

-Initialize the MOSNet model, load the pretrained weights and estimate MOS of a speech audio sample:
+Initialize the MOSNet model, load the pretrained weights and estimate MOS of a speech audio sample sampled at 16kHz:

 ```python
 import numpy as np